 My name is Eva, and welcome to Kind Planet!
-I am the founder of the Circular Living lifestyle movement.
 I have created this site to share my Circular Living experiences, as well as to provide you with some steps to do so yourself if you choose.

 Why I Changed My Trash Habits